28 Proven Restaurant Marketing Ideas to Drive More Sales

 Based on what worked for them, here are some action items I recommend:

-• Claim and optimize your Google My Business listing: Ensure your restaurant's name, address and phone number (NAP) are accurate and consistent across all platforms.
+- Claim and optimize your Google Business Profile listing: Ensure your restaurant's name, address and phone number (NAP) are accurate and consistent across all platforms.
 Add high-quality photos, encourage customer reviews and keep your business information up-to-date.

-• Leverage relevant keywords: Incorporate keywords like "best pizza near me" or "Italian restaurant downtown" into your website content and Google My Business listing to improve your search rankings.
+- Leverage relevant keywords: Incorporate keywords like "best pizza near me" or "Italian restaurant downtown" into your website content and Google Business Profile listing to improve your search rankings.

 When you’re optimizing for Google, you’re really just telling it why your restaurant is the best choice in your area.
 So, focus on making it easy for customers to find you and watch as they start coming through your doors.